We are crowdfunding our legal costs to stop the council cutting down the remaining trees on Armada Way.

 Armada Way Regeneration press statement, Plymouth City Council

-We say: Most of the trees which will be chopped down are category B, meaning they have a lifespan of at least 20 to 40 plus years, and maybe much longer with good maintenance.
-The vast majority of trees in the council's tree survey are classed as early-mature, semi-mature and mature.
+We say: Most of the trees which were chopped down were category B, meaning they had a lifespan of at least 20 to 40 plus years, and maybe much longer with good maintenance.
+The vast majority of trees in the council's tree survey were classed as early-mature, semi-mature and mature.

 "77 trees are being removed due to their locations, which do not fit the new design."